ministryofjustice/opg-digideps/docs/architecture/decisions/0007-ci-pipeline.md

-## CI Pipeline
+# 6. CI Pipeline Usage

-### Decisions on CI product and style
+Date: 2023-02-02

+## Status

+Accepted

+## Context

 We are currently using github actions for our CI pipeline.
-We prefer this over circleci as it is easier to control permissions that each workflow and sub workflow has and the secrets that are available to it.
+We prefer this over circleci as it is easier to control the permissions that each workflow and sub workflow has and the secrets that are available to it.

-It's also integrates more natively with github which we use as our code repository.
+It also integrates more natively with github which we use as our code repository.

 We have two choices with the style and content of the actions.